-With Beacon Grants, we're looking for five main things.
+With Beacon Grants, we're looking for five things.

 - New: Ideally, Lodges will use their Beacon Grant for the same successful, ongoing project each year.
-So, if your Lodge received a 2012-13 Beacon Grant, it should use a 2013-14 grant to expand the project.
-If your Lodge did not receive a 2012-13 Beacon Grant, it must use the Beacon Grant to start a new charitable project.
+If your Lodge received a Beacon Grant previously, it should use this year's Beacon Grant to continue that project.
+If your Lodge did not receive a Beacon Grant in a previous year, it must use the Beacon Grant to start a new charitable project.

 - Ongoing: Something the Lodge is committed to—for example, monthly dinners at a soup kitchen, or an annual Veterans Stand Down activity.
 Beacon Grants can't be split between two projects.

 - Elks-led: Elks must be involved, and the project should be something identifiable as an Elks project.

 - Charitable: Grants must be focused on helping those in need, and addressing local issues.
 The project cannot benefit only the Lodge or Lodge members.

 - Project: Beacon Grants cannot be used as donations of funds and supplies.
 Elks should be actively serving the community.
 If people see Elks doing good things, they'll be inspired to join!

 ResourcesFor more project examples, visit the Best Beacon Grant Examples page.
 Need some ready-made Beacon Grant project ideas?
 We’ve got you covered with five in our InstaGrants feature

 ENF Grants should always be used for charitable purposes.
 Keep the following six broad categories (defined as charitable by the IRS) in mind when planning a grant project; relieve the poor, distressed or underprivileged; advance education or science, but not through scholarships; lessen the burdens of government; lessen neighborhood tensions; eliminate prejudice and discrimination; combat juvenile delinquency.

 If your Lodge is using a Beacon Grant to serve veterans and military members in need, it must focus on one of these five areas of increased need.